- Search The Registry

 - My Account

-Malveaux co-edited the book, Slipping Through the Cracks: The Status of Black Women (1986), and is the author of a two collections of columns: Sex, Lies and Stereotypes: Perspectives of a Mad Economist (1994) and Wall Street, Main Street and the Side Street: A Mad Economist Takes A Stroll (1999).
-She is former president of Bennett College in Greensboro, N.C.
-Malveaux has pioneer the field of economics research on the labor market, public policy, and the impact of policy on women and people of color.
+Malveaux co-edited the book, Slipping Through the Cracks: The Status of Black Women (1986), and is the author of two collections of columns: Sex, Lies, and Stereotypes: Perspectives of a Mad Economist (1994) and Wall Street, Main Street and the Side Street: A Mad Economist Takes A Stroll (1999).
+She is a former president of Bennett College in Greensboro, N.C.
+Malveaux has pioneered the field of economics research on the labor market, public policy, and the impact of policy on women and people of color.

 204 37th Avenue North Suite330